 LoanDepot’s founder and CEO added a pricey property in North Palm Beach to his portfolio, The Real Deal has learned.

-Billionaire Anthony Hsieh, who recently acquired a penthouse at the Zaha Hadid-designed One Thousand Museum, as well as a waterfront Star Island mansion, paid $9.9 million for a waterfront home in the Village of North Palm community.
+Billionaire Anthony Hsieh, who recently acquired a penthouse at the Zaha Hadid-designed One Thousand Museum, as well as a waterfront Star Island mansion, has paid $9.9 million for a waterfront home in the Village of North Palm community.
 Hsieh’s JLSA Palm LLC acquired the four-bedroom, 6,564-square-foot house at 860 Lakeside Drive, according to property records obtained by TRD.

 That means Hsieh has spent close to $60 million on three South Florida homes over the past month.